xh3b4sd/clustr-node/README.md

   data:        YOUR_MESSAGE
 ```

 Each meta item should be a string.
-The `processId` should not be provided if
-the message was sent by the master.
-The data you send to a channel, using the
+The data you send can be whatever is
-`publish` method, can be whatever is stringifyable.
-So you will be able to
+stringifyable.
+So you will be able to receive what you send.
+Note that
-receive what you send.
-Note that confirmation messages should only be simple
+confirmation messages should only be simple strings.
-strings.